 - The possibility exists that the collected data will be used in some form or another for publication purposes

 Existing data are also called secondary data.
 Such secondary data analysis involves using existing data from others sources to answer new questions.

 IRB review and approval is NOT needed if the source of the data is public (data from public libraries, newspaper) and analysis of the data will not make the data individually identifiable.

-IRB review and approval IS needed if the source of the data is not public (government and private data bases) the existing data has not been previously received IRB approval.
+IRB review and approval IS needed if the source of the data is not public (government and private data bases) and the existing data has not previously received IRB approval.